iamashraff/McDonalds-Online-Ordering-System/README.md

 <br>
 This project was developed using C#, ASP.NET, some simple Javascript code to calculate total order in the cart and Bootstrap 5 CSS to beautify the user interface.<br>

+## License
+The source code has been published on GitHub Repository under  _MIT License_.
+Please visit  `LICENSE`  file to read the details about the license.

 ## Disclaimer
 All images and logo used for the development of this project is based on McDonalds & McDelivery Malaysia website.
 Resources used are copyrighted of  GERBANG ALAF RESTAURANTS SDN BHD.
-The project created are intended for RESEARCH & EDUCATIONAL PURPOSE ONLY and NOT FOR COMMERCIALIZATION USE.
+This project are intended for RESEARCH & EDUCATIONAL PURPOSE ONLY and NOT FOR COMMERCIALIZATION USE.

 ## About the project
 Languages :<br>